 Unique or distinctive study such as clinics, workshops or course work dealing with a current topic related to recreation and parks management.
 Arranged as needed.
-Repeatable for credit if topics are substantially different.
+Repeatable for maximum of 6 credits if topics are substantially different.

 RECR 491 Practicum and Professional Seminar

+3 cr.

 Provides students with professional experiences in several different settings and prepares students for their internship experience.
 Provides employment search skills, interview techniques, and presentation skills necessary for a successful employment search.
 Every semester.
 Prerequisite: RECR 382 or permission of instructor.

 RECR 492 Internship Project

+3 cr.

 Academic component of internship.
 Register concurrently with RECR 495.
 Every semester.
 Prerequisites: RECR 491, junior or senior status, completion of core courses in major or permission of the instructor.
 Capstone.

 RECR 495 Internship in Recreation

 9-12 cr.

 Guided work experience directly related to student's academic program.
 Normally, students may not take additional course work and should register concurrently with RECR 492.
 Graded P/F. Not open to students who have received credit for former course, PHEC 495.
 Every semester.
 Prerequisites: junior or senior status, completion of core courses in major or permission of the instructor.

+RECR 497 Out of Class Requirements

+0 cr.

-RECR 497 Out of Class Requirements during their junior or senior year, and to have a current certification in CPR and first aid.
+Students are required to attend one state, regional or national conference during their junior or senior year, and to have a current certification in CPR and first aid.
 Consult the Guide for Completion of Out-of-Class Requirements in Recreation.
 Graded NR/P. Every semester.
 RECR 499 Individual Study in Recreation & Parks 1-6 cr.
-Students are required to attend one state, regional or national conference Integrated Math/Science SCIE 320 Integrated Science 4 cr.